thlorenz/traceviewify/README.md

 var traceviewObjectFormat = traceviewify(cpuprofile);
 ```

-*[chrome://tracing](chrome://tracing) in showing timeline and sunburst of traceviewified data:*
+## Screenshots

 ![screenshot](assets/traceview.png)

-*DevTools showing `.cpuprofile` from which the traceview was generated*
+*The screenshot above shows [chrome://tracing](chrome://tracing) timeline and sunburst of traceviewified data*

 ![screenshot](assets/cpuprofile.png)

+*The screenshot above shows DevTools with `.cpuprofile` from which the traceview was generated*

 ## Usage